-- Achievability of the proposed activities as determined by sound budgets, planning, resource allocation, and the applicant's overall organizational capacity. - Level of experience in realizing comparable projects. - Commitment to fostering a healthy, sustainable work environment, in relation to providing fair remuneration, equitable employment, cultural competency, cultural safety, and a safe and respectful work environment. - Demonstrated outreach to ensure local Indigenous protocols are followed, compensate Elders and Knowledge Keepers fairly in accordance with local protocols, and acknowledge traditional territories.
+- Achievability of the proposed activities as determined by sound budgets, planning, resource allocation, and the applicant's overall organizational capacity. - Level of experience in realizing comparable projects. - Commitment to fostering a healthy, sustainable work environment, by providing fair pay, equitable employment, cultural competency, cultural safety, and a safe and respectful work environment. - Demonstrated outreach to ensure local Indigenous protocols are followed, such as compensating Elders and Knowledge Keepers fairly in accordance with local protocols and acknowledgment of traditional territories.